cite-architecture/modulegraph/README.md

 # Visualizing CITE in Julia

-> Generate graph visualizations of Julia types representing key concepts of the CITE architecture and Julia packages related to the CITE architecture.
+> Generate graph visualizations of Julia types representing key concepts of the CITE architecture, and of Julia packages related to the CITE architecture.

 Images on this page are linked to full-size PNGs.